PrairieWide Vac Furnace and Duct Cleaning Services for Saskatoon and area

 The issue is when it becomes too cold.

-When the temperatures dips to about -25°C (-10°F) or lower, our air lines and equipment freezes and becomes unreliable.
+When the temperatures dips lower then -20°C (-4°F), our air lines and equipment freezes and becomes unreliable.
 In these cases, we wouldn't be able to reliably finish your service on time.

 If it does get too cold for your booked service, we will contact you and promptly re-book you for a warmer day.